CodingItWrong/codingitwrong.com/_drafts/modern-ember.md

  }
 ```

 Note that just by using the `@service` decorator on a property, Ember knows to inject the Posts service when it creates the component.
+There's no multi-step provider component process.
+Dependency injection also makes testing easier, because in a component test you can inject a fake service instead of the real one.

 ## Service State